Filed under: Uncategorized

 What are mosasaurs, exactly?

 One of the first things you ought to know about Mosasaurs is what they are not.
-That is, they are not Dinosaurs – nor are they particularly close relatives.
+That is, they are not Dinosaurs.
 They are squamates – and more closely related to modern day lizards (particularly monitor lizards) and snakes than to crocodilians, dinosaurs or birds (the so-called “archosaurs”).

 Mosasaurs were a highly successful and diverse group of sea-going predators that lived during the final age of the dinosaurs, the Cretaceous period.
 Mosasaur fossils have been found on every continent – and they dominated the world’s oceans for a space of 27 million years.

 They appeared on the scene after the demise of one group of large marine reptiles, the Ichthyosaurs, and a drastic reduction in the diversity of another, the Plesiosaurs.
 Sea levels were higher during the Cretaceous period than at any other time in the Phanerozoic eon (“the age of multicellular life”) and vast competition-free spaces lay open for the Mosasaurs to radiate into.
 They ranged from 3 meters to 15 meters in length.
 While they did not quite attain the awe-inspiring dimensions of the largest modern baleen whales, the biggest Mosasaur is somewhat comparable in size to the Sperm Whale, the largest extant toothed whale.
 Modern toothed whales can, in many ways, be seen as the ecological analogues of these reptillian sea-beasts.